makrai/notes/sardari22-depression-english.md

   * hE converting the raw audio data into spectrogram data which is time consuming and limits its application to real-world applications
 * Vázquez-Romero and Gallardo-Antolín (2020), an
-  ensemble of CNNs for depression classification is proposed.
-To address the unbalanced data challenge, a random sampling method is utilized
+  ensemble of CNNs for depression classification is proposed
+  * unbalanced data: a random sampling method is utilized
   * notable performance (0.63F-measure) using the proposed method, utilizing the common practice of log-spectrogram representation of audio signals
 * most of the studies (Ma+ 2016, Vázquez-Romero and Gallardo-Antolín, 2020)